 How can I get the service?

-You must have a community care assessment.
+You must have a care and support assessment.
 This assessment must show you need long-term support and would benefit from the service to avoid a risk of going into residential care or needing a sitting service.

 How much does it cost?

 £9.55 per week, or £19.10 if you need two carers.
 However this is taken into account with your contributions to your personal budget.